gyanmallhi/phone-call-surveillance-using-pocketsphinx-and-node/README.md

   npm init

-## Running the Server

-This should generate a build folder if issues occur downgrade/upgrade node to v5.12.0 using commands
+note: This should generate a build folder if issues occur downgrade/upgrade node to v5.12.0 using commands

   sudo npm cache clean -f
   sudo npm install -g n
   sudo n 5.12.0

-### Open the nodefiles and open test1.js in your editor if you want to setup email client for notifications
+#### Open the nodefiles and open test1.js in your editor if you want to setup email client for notifications

+## Running the Server
 navigate into the nodefiles folder and run command

   node server.js